Mário Breška: Panachaiki

-Back to Olympiakos Volou
+Back to Olympiakos Volos

 2012-2013 season

-On 20 December 2012, he returned to Olympiakos Volou 1937 F.C.
-He scored his first goal against Doxa Drama F.C. in a 2–0 home win.
+On 20 December 2012, he returned to Olympiakos Volos He scored his first goal against Doxa Drama in a 2–0 home win.
 He completed his first half season having made 31 appearances and having scored 7 goals.
 In total, he had a very good performance even though his team did not manage to be promoted in Superleague Greece.

 2013-2014 season

-Breska made his first performance of the 2013–2014 season in Olympiakos's 2–0 home victory against Panachaiki F.C.
-He scored his first goal of the season in a home 4–1 win against Glyfada F.C. with a powerful shoot.
-His next goal came against Paniliakos F.C. and his third one against Fostiras F.C.
-His final match of the calendar year saw him score a goal against Acharnaikos F.C. in a 3–1 home victory.
+Breska made his first performance of the 2013–2014 season in Olympiakos's 2–0 home victory against Panachaiki.
+He scored his first goal of the season in a home 4–1 win against Glyfada with a powerful shoot.
+His next goal came against Paniliakos and his third one against Fostiras His final match of the calendar year saw him score a goal against Acharnaikos in a 3–1 home victory.
 He managed to score one more goal against Glyfada F.C. in a 0–4 away win.
-His next two goals came in a 0–8 away victory over Vyzas F.C.
-He also scored against Fostiras F.C. in a 4–0 home win.
+His next two goals came in a 0–8 away victory over[Vyzas.
+He also scored against Fostiras in a 4–0 home win.